 “The thing about my dad is that my brother and I think he’s a genius,” Carmen Jr. said.
 “He’s a slave to quality, and he really doesn’t like to be bored.

-“In West Virginia, building slows down in the winter,” he continued, “and I remember when we were kids my dad would construct2use those bad-weather months to plan upcoming projects.
+“In West Virginia, building slows down in the winter,” he continued, “and I remember when we were kids my dad would use those bad-weather months to plan upcoming projects.
 He’d buy big sheets of Styrofoam and carve and buildsite contours and elevations to plan the site work he’d do in the spring.
 He’d also build scale models out of balsa wood of buildings he planned to construct and place them ‘on-site’ on the Styrofoam ‘parcel.’

 “Even today he tells us, when we’re trying to figure how we’re going to make the best use of a piece of property, not to hire fancy consultants and engineers.
 ‘Walk it,’ he tells us, ‘and then go walk it again.’
 And he’s right.”